krypted/AppleWatchJSONSender/README.md

 ## Notes on using the watch in testing and simulation environments
 Don't forget to pair the watch simulator with the device being run.
-If you don't see the app...
+If you don't see the app...<br/>

 <a href="url"><img src="https://github.com/krypted/AppleWatchJSONSender/blob/main/Images/Nowatch.png" align="left" height="600" width="480" ></a>